robertzak133/unified-btc-reverse/README.md

 This repository contains tools, source file, hand patches, and documentation for the (nearly) complete flow for adding new features, written in C, to Browning Trail Cameras via semi-automatically generated firmware update files.
 Supported cameras are BTC{7,8}E{, HP4, HP5}.
 That is, Browning Recon Force and Spec Ops line of cameras, models Edge, Elite HP4, and Elite HP5.

+## Most Recent Release
+2024-05-31: New (hopefully more complete) fix to "corrupt SD card" bug.
+My previous understanding of the problem was correct -- these cameras don't operate reliably above 25 MHz SD Clock speed.
+However, my initial fix was incomplete, allowing high speed SD cards to operate above 25 MHz along some code paths.
+I believe I have covered these all now.
+Please file an issue if you encounter SD card corruption issue on this version of firmware or later.

 ## Feature Description
 See also articles describing features at [New Optional Features for Browning HP5 Trail Cameras](https://winterberrywildlife.ouroneacrefarm.com/2022/12/19/new-optional-features-for-browning-hp5-trail-cameras/) and